-- Separation process - Gas compression and dehydration process including water dehydration and hydro-carbon stabilization.
+- Separation process - Gas compression and dehydration process including water dehydration and hydrocarbon stabilization

 The drawing shown in Figure 3-9 shows the overall process as a simplified process block diagram of the oil condensate and gas production facilities on Tyra West.
+A more detailed produced water treatment process diagram of the water treatment is provided in section 9.4.

-Figure 3-9 Simplified diagram of the process at Tyra West.
+Figure 3-9 Simplified diagram of the process at Tyra West